Petrov's Bridge

 Arnott Street Railway Bridge (Petrov's Bridge) was a small, isolated railway bridge in Canberra, most famously used by soviet agent Vladimir Petrov in 1954 as a dead drop location for the Australian Security Intelligence Organisation (ASIO).
 The bridge was used as part of the Bombala railway line before it was demolished in 2018.

-Petrov's Bridge also less commonly refers to the bridge Petrov revealed as a Soviet dead drop site, a different bridge along the Bombala railway line a few miles from Canberra station.
+Petrov's Bridge also less commonly refers to the bridge Petrov revealed as a Soviet dead drop site, a different bridge along the Bombala railway line a few kilometres from Canberra station.

 History

 Petrov's Bridge was built in 1887 as part of the Bombala railway line extension from Bungendore to Michelago.
 It was built to cross one of the few rural roads that existed in the area around Queanbeyan at the time.
 Its original wood and stone construction persisted its entire 131 years of existence.

 Allegedly, during the 1950s a dark coloured car with tinted windows could regularly be seen near the bridge, as well as Petrov's Skoda on occasion.

 During the 1970s Arnott Street was the main access road to the Tralee Speedway for the ACT.
 In 1982 Hume was gazetted and the bridge became part of the new suburb.

 By 1989 both freight and passenger service eased south of Queanbeyan, leaving the bridge unused.

 In 2018 the bridge was demolished, with Transport for NSW citing safety concerns over the low height of the bridge.